The Blind Entrepreneur Podcast

 I think once those interests are aligned, everything comes into focus.
 The way I look at it is I was trying so hard for so long to market and sell myself and build a brand.
 Not that my efforts weren’t successful, but I was failing to make efforts because it was really untasteful to me.

 I realized my product is the marketing.
-If I legitimately help the people that I work with, if they become way more productive and successful, they won’t be able to help but tell to their friends.
-They’re friends are going to ask them, hey, you’ve been crushing it lately, what’s going on, what’s changed.
+If I legitimately help the people that I work with, if they become way more productive and successful, they won’t be able to help but tell their friends.
+Their friends are going to ask them, hey, you’ve been crushing it lately, what’s going on, what’s changed.
 That’s when the coaching will come up.
 I never have to sell anyone.
 Any time someone comes to me, they’ve already talked to their friend who shared all the incredible results they got.
 It’s when I stopped worrying about how can I sell myself, how can I build a brand or an audience, and just focused on how can I add value to my clients where everything started to take off.

 I think it also comes down to framing in terms of being referable, making yourself easy to refer.
 Having the quick blurb, here’s the two sentences how I can help people, here’s the basic PDF you can send to your friends.
 They can click a link on this Calendly to set up a free call.
 Making it very easy to be referable but also the framing where after I’ve helped somebody, and they say oh my god, I was at the least productive in my life, and now I’m at the most productive.
 I’ll say: That’s awesome, man.
 Hey, do you know anyone else that could use this help?